Kensington Gardens has reopened following a police investigation into discarded items near the Israeli embassy.

 The Israeli Embassy said in a statement there was no attack on the diplomatic mission and that ‘all staff are safe’.

-Officers are wearing protective clothing while patrolling the area.
+Officers wore protective clothing while patrolling the area.